Williams-Brice Stadium History

 Pope John Paul II, and has hosted NFL preseason games.

 Williams-Brice Stadium Seating Layout

-several renovations and expansions Williams-Brice Stadium has finally reached a maximum capacity of over 80,000 fans with a record
+renovations and expansions Williams-Brice Stadium has finally reached a maximum capacity of over 80,000 fans with a record

 attendance of more than 85,000.
 The students section is especially loud and with everyone jumping around the whole stadium

 is known to vibrate.
-The upper deck has been seen swaying back and forth during game days, sometimes moving as much as a foot, although studies by the university have shown that the area is structurally sound.
+The upper deck has been seen swaying back and forth during game days, sometimes moving as much as a foot

+although studies by the university have shown that the area is structurally sound.
 The students take pride in the ability

-to make the stadium sway and have adopted the saying, "If it ain't swayin', we ain't playin'."
+to make the area sway and have adopted the saying, "If it ain't swayin', we ain't playin'."

-was the name of the 1970′s campaign to get Astro Turf put on the
+to as the Cock Pit, since South Carolina's mascot is the Gamecocks, and a 1970′s campaign to get Astro Turf put on the

 field was known as "Carpet the Cock Pit."